 The 30 Days of Looking to Jesus challenge serves as a guide to help you incorporate the spiritual disciplines into your daily life.
 You will take up a daily Bible reading plan, meditate on Scripture, fast, and use journaling as a means to both pray and worship God.
 You’ll find practical steps to both encourage the body of Christ and praise God with your children.
 These aren’t new, groundbreaking ideas.
 None of these challenges will change you outside of the Holy Spirit’s work in your life.

-If you want to take the 30 Days of Looking to Jesus Challenge, subscribe to The Mundane Moments today.
+Click to take the 30 Days of Looking to Jesus Challenge today